Legendary-Knight/Hangry-Bubs/README.md

 Introduction
 ------------

 Hangry Bubs is a strategy shooter game based off the popular game series Angry Birds.
 It utilizes Jbox2D as its foundation so it displays several additional test cases (accessible through a drop-down menu) and other features (ex: AABBs, contact points, etc.) on the righthand side of the screen.
-This game was coded as a final project for Data Structures 1-2.
+This game was coded as a final project for AP Comp Sci A to display our knowledge and ability at coding.

 Usage/Examples
 -------------